Camper Van Hire In Australia

 In a region where towns and accommodation are so few and far between, and where the biggest attractions are a long way from the nearest hotel, campervan hire is the way to go.

-To hire a camper van in Australia allows you to enjoy total freedom, and at the same time you save a lot of money.
+To hire a camper allows you to enjoy total freedom, and at the same time you save a lot of money.

 With a four wheel drive campervan you can go anywhere, stay anywhere, and you never have to pay for accommodation.

 The Kimberley is not only huge, it's also rather empty.
-Once you leave the populated areas (did I just say populated areas?
-I meant Broome or Kununurra) it's also a rather empty country.
-Our network of roads and tracks is great compared to ten years ago, but public transport isn't exactly a viable option.
+Once you leave the populated areas it's also a rather empty country.
+(Did I just say populated areas?
+I meant Broome or Kununurra.)

 Sure, there are coaches.
 But they will only take you from town to town.
 And there you will have to pay for accommodation again.